BrydonLeonard/RoutePlotter/README.md

 Reads in GPX files and outputs pretty pictures.

-Put your gpx files in gpxData and the generated plots will be placed in /output.
+Put your gpx files in gpxData/ and the generated plots will be placed in output/.

 You'll also get a montage of the images in the project root directory.